New Favorites from Lion Brand: 15 Free Knitting Patterns for Scarves, Afghans and More

 A quick knit blanket pattern is a great next step after you've finished your first scarf, so here are some options.

-Knit blanket patterns are also excellent reasons to pick up a pair of circular knitting needles for the first time, just to accommodate the large number of stitches and get used to the way they feel in your hands before facing the dreaded hat or infinity scarf.
+Knitted blanket patterns for beginners are also excellent reasons to pick up a pair of circular knitting needles for the first time, just to accommodate the large number of stitches and get used to the way they feel in your hands before facing the dreaded hat or infinity scarf.
 However, I find that most people who attempt to start a blanket, throw, or even afghan right after finishing up their first-ever project find themselves giving up just a few rows in.
 Why?
 Well... blankets are enormous!

 Blankets are a huge commitment even for veteran knitters.
-I've been knitting for three years, myself, and have only ever finished a few baby blankets because their size is a lot more palatable.
+I've been knitting for eight years, myself, and have only ever finished a few baby blankets because their size is a lot more palatable.
 That isn't to say that if you're a beginner you should just give up your pipe dream of knitting a blanket before you even start—that just means you need to be selective of the pattern you choose.

 BONUS!
 Scroll for our favorite beginner baby blankets!